macropin/django-lorem-pdf/README.md

 # Loremized PDF generator (Django)

+If you're looking for a simple example of PDF Generation in Pthon / Django then you might find this interesting.

-If you have to ask why, then this project is not for you :) Although you might find this interesting as a simple example of PDF Generation in Pthon / Django.
+If you have to ask why, then this project is not for you :)

 ## Usage

-Requests to _http://localhost:8000/pdf/<xx>.pdf_ will generate a pdf with randomised lorem content.
+* Requests to _http://localhost:8000/pdf/<xx>.pdf_ will generate a pdf with randomised lorem content.
-Requests to _http://localhost:8000/html/<xx>.html_ will generate html with randomised lorem content.
+* Requests to _http://localhost:8000/html/<xx>.html_ will generate html with randomised lorem content.

 ## Installation